The Benefits of a CRM Consultant12 Feb 2024

 So the question of whether you need a CRM system really comes down to how you feel about each of the above stages?

-- Do you know what you need / want from a CRM system?
-And do you have the time to search for and vet a number of systems to find the right one for you?
+- Do you know what you need/want from a CRM system?
+And do you have the time to search for and vet several systems to find the right one for you?

 - How are you planning on managing the implementation of the system and training of your users?
 Many CRM providers (including us) offer training as part of our professional services, so that’s an option as well.